greglook/merkle-db/DESIGN.md

 Secondary goals include:

 - Efficient storage utilization via deduplication and structural sharing.
-- Light-weight versioning and copy-onto support "time travel".
+- Light-weight versioning and copy-on-write to support "time travel".

 Non goals:

 - Permissions.
-In this library, all authentication and authorization is deferred to the storage layers backing the block store.
+In this library, all authentication and authorization is deferred to the storage layers backing the block store and ref tracker.

 ## Storage Structure